A primer on key AI technologies

 By Panagiotis Angelopoulos, PhD, Persado Chief Data Scientist

 Persado created a unique and comprehensive database for marketing language that, far greater than just a dictionary, groups and tags words and phrases into hierarchical categories with words and phrases associated with each.
-For example, to express “Urgency,” Persado collected thousands of ways to express it: “open now to claim,” “expiring soon,” “you’re running out of time,” etc.
+For example, to express “Gratitude,” Persado collected thousands of ways to express it: “thanks for your interest,” “we appreciate your loyalty,” “our way of saying thank you,” etc.

 These categories form the backbone of Persado-generated messages.
 By changing the positions, values, or words, Persado can easily produce a tremendous amount of language combinations.